Ziad-Algrafi/ODLabel/CONTRIBUTING.md

 ## How to Contribute

 1. **Report Issues**: If you encounter any bugs or issues, please [open a new issue](https://github.com/Ziad-Algrafi/odlabel/issues/new) on the GitHub repository.
-Provide a clear description of the problem, steps to reproduce, and any relevant information or error messages.
+Provide a clear description of the problem, steps to reproduce, and any relevant information or error messages, including hardware specifications.

 2. **Propose Features**: Have an idea for a new feature or improvement?
 Discuss it by [opening a new issue](https://github.com/Ziad-Algrafi/odlabel/issues/new) and describe your proposal in detail.
 Explain the motivation behind the feature and how it would benefit ODLabel users.